TheJedis2020/arch_katas_2020/ADRs/Separate channels for anonymous and personal meal status messages.md

 The "Farmacy Food" system maintains meal status via Meals Inventory subsystem.

 The Meals Inventory subsystem consumes meal status messages from various other subsystems to maintain inventory integrity, indicating whether the meal has been ordered, produced, placed in a fridge, purchased or expired.
-The system also needs to notify subscribed customers of their meals status changes, but it does not send messages to non-identified customers.
+The system also needs to notify subscribed customers of their meals status changes, but it does not send messages to anonymous customers.

 Customer needs to create subscription at least once to be identified henceforth by the system.
 Since we assume that majority of meal purchases are anonymous, it means that a relatively small subset of meal status messages should be reflected to customers.